-Kangaroo (noun) is a huge marsupial that is found in Australia and has powerful hind legs, a long tail, and can hop very fast.
-It is common to find many people identify kangaroos having their young, known as joeys, in a pouch.
-Kangaroos are grass eaters and primarily leaf eaters.
+Kangaroo (noun) — a huge animal that is found in Australia.
+It has powerful legs, a long tail, and can hop very fast.
+Kangaroos eat grass.

 How to Pronounce “Kangaroo”?